-Health Dialog’s powerful analytics and predictive models were developed with one goal—to identify actionable health management opportunities that improve people’s lives and reduce the cost of healthcare.
+Health Dialog’s powerful healthcare analytics and predictive models were developed with one goal—to identify actionable health management opportunities that improve people’s lives and reduce the cost of healthcare.

-Unlike traditional methodologies, our analytics combine raw healthcare data—including claims, health risk assessments, biometric screenings, and EMR data—with unique assets, such as census data (to understand geographic, cultural, language, and socioeconomic factors), financial data (to assess purchasing decisions), and the Dartmouth Atlas (to predict the likely use of medical resources and services based on geographic location).
+As a crucial component of our programs, our analytics combine raw healthcare data—including claims, health risk assessments, biometric screenings, and EMR data—with unique assets, such as census data (to understand geographic, cultural, language, and socioeconomic factors), financial data (to assess purchasing decisions), and the Dartmouth Atlas (to predict the likely use of medical resources and services based on geographic location).

 This has enabled us to develop comprehensive profiles with up to 1,500 clinically-relevant facts for every individual in a population.
 The result is a deeper understanding of each person’s clinical needs, opportunities, risks, likely behaviors, and receptivity to change.